-- Left Students have daily scheduled religion class - Right to Life is stressed; especially during the month of January when a special liturgy is held, speakers are invited in and students donate to the Pregnancy Assistance Center. - We participate in community projects such as visiting nursing homes and collecting food, toys and hygiene products at various times during the year. - \$\blacktriangleright\tag{\text{Loop}} \text{Students in the upper middle school grades help as servers at Mass.} - Practice is held periodically or prior to church seasons to review and/or learn new music and responses for liturgy. - Left Students and Faculty attend Mass twice weekly. - Let Students keep a Faith Journal during their time at St. Anthony to help them develop a personal relationship with Jesus. - Learning each day. - During Holy Week, students participate in either a Seder Meal or mini retreat activities. - Lonfirmation Candidates attend an off-campus retreat prior to receiving their sacrament.
+- ♣ Students have daily scheduled religion class - Right to Life is stressed; especially during the month of January when a special liturgy is held, speakers are invited in and students donate to the Pregnancy Assistance Center. - We participate in community projects such as visiting nursing homes and collecting food, toys and hygiene products at various times during the year. - ♣ Students in the upper middle school grades help as servers at Mass.

+- ♣ Practice is held periodically or prior to church seasons to review and/or learn new music and responses for liturgy. - ♣ Students and Faculty attend Mass twice weekly. - \$\rightarrow\$ Students keep a Faith Journal during their time at St. Anthony to help them develop a personal relationship with Jesus. - ♣ Students are encouraged to make connections between their faith and their learning each day. - ♣ During Holy Week, students participate in either a Seder Meal or mini retreat activities. - ♣ Confirmation Candidates attend an off-campus retreat prior to receiving their sacrament.